LAF-US/IDAHO-VAULT/SOURCES/x hey you make sure to link these/2017-02-12 - Buzzfeed News - Love Lives In Whitefish, Montana, But So Do Neo-Nazis.md

 Back in Whitefish, the downtown had the feel of a tensed and tiring muscle.
 There was an hour before Anglin’s planned march time — 3 p.m. — but residents had already phoned the police, concerned about people walking the streets in all black, with pink armbands.
 (They were members of the Queer Insurrection Unit, up early from Missoula.)
 On the road into town, someone had stapled a fluorescent poster-board sign to a telephone pole: “DIVERSITY IS BEAUTIFUL.”

 A man leaned out of his window and yelled, "Have you seen any douche [[neo-Nazi|Nazis]] yet?"
 A small group formed near Depot Park, mostly composed of members of Antifa, the Alliance for Intersectional Power (formed at Standing Rock), and the IWW (better known as the Wobblies, a century-old union with deep roots in Montana).
 A guy in his twenties, shivering in a shearling jean jacket, recently moved to the valley to work the train yards after spending time as a roughneck in North Dakota.
-A contingent of 20 had caravanned five hours from Spokane, Washington, led by [[indigenous peoples|Native American]] activist Jacob Johns.
+A contingent of 20 had caravanned five hours from [[Spokane]], [[Washington]], led by [[indigenous peoples|Native American]] activist Jacob Johns.

 Two protesters, their faces obscured by black scarves, described themselves as “anarcho-communists,” committed to direct action.
 “Anglin and his trolls are such flakes,” one of them said.
 “We’re here because we stick to our word.”